kaifsiddiquei/GITBOOK/support-community/faqs.md

 # FAQs

-DEXGO's Frequently Asked Questions (FAQs) provide comprehensive answers to the most common questions about the platform, its features, and how to get started.
+DecNect's Frequently Asked Questions (FAQs) provide comprehensive answers to the most common questions about the platform, its features, and how to get started.
 This section covers everything from basic platform usage to advanced features and troubleshooting.

 ## General Questions

-### What is DEXGO?
+### What is DecNect?
-DEXGO is a next-generation communication platform that seamlessly integrates artificial intelligence with Web3 technology.
+DecNect is a next-generation communication platform that seamlessly integrates artificial intelligence with Web3 technology.
 It provides AI-enhanced communication tools, Web3 native features, and a comprehensive ecosystem for users, developers, and projects.

-### How is DEXGO different from other platforms?
+### How is DecNect different from other platforms?
-DEXGO is the first platform to truly integrate AI capabilities with Web3 principles, offering:
+DecNect is the first platform to truly integrate AI capabilities with Web3 principles, offering:
 - **AI-Powered Features**: Advanced AI features built into the platform
 - **Web3 Native**: Built from the ground up for Web3
 - **Multi-Chain Support**: Support for multiple blockchain networks
 - **Community-Centric**: Community-driven platform development

-### Is DEXGO free to use?
+### Is DecNect free to use?
-DEXGO offers a freemium model:
+DecNect offers a freemium model:
 - **Basic Features**: Free access to basic platform features
 - **Premium Features**: Paid access to premium features
 - **AI Services**: Pay-per-use AI services